If instant cash is more a desire than a need when considering a quick refund, consider these alternatives.

 The IRS has also expanded the online program to include taxpayers who make more money.
 Via the Free File Fillable Tax Form option, anyone, regardless of income, can enter their tax data onto online forms and then file them for free directly with the IRS.
 This is not a tax software program, but simply blank forms you can use via computer, and file directly, rather than filling them out by hand.

 The IRS says that any e-filing option you use will get you your tax refund much more quickly than mailing a paper return.
-Whereas paper filers could wait up to 8 weeks for their refunds, most electronic filers can expect their tax checks to show up in their mailboxes in half that time or less.
-The agency also points out that the error rate is less than 1% for electronic filers.
+Whereas paper filers could wait up to eight weeks for their refunds, most electronic filers can expect their tax checks to show up in their mailboxes in half that time or less.

 Use store financing